Earle Dickson: Biography

 Dickson was a cotton buyer at the Johnson & Johnson company.
 His wife, Josephine Knight, often cut herself while doing housework and cooking.
 Dickson found that gauze placed on a wound with tape did not stay on her active fingers.
 In 1920, he placed squares of gauze in intervals on a roll of tape, held in place with crinoline.
-James Wood Johnson, his boss, liked the idea, and put it into production.
+James Wood Johnson, his boss, liked the idea and put it into production.
 In 1924, Johnson & Johnson installed machines to mass-produce the once handmade bandages.
+At first, the product was not sold, only $3000 worth of bandaids sold, because individuals did not know how to use them.
+To promote sales, they sent out salesmen to show the people how to use them, eventually raising sales.
 Following the commercial success of his design, Dickson was promoted to vice president.